Robb Stark: Development, overview and reception

 James Poniewozik of Time describes Robb as less eager to seek retaliation than his father Eddard but as more pragmatic.
 Poniewozik's overview of the television version of Robb focuses on his role as a foil for Eddard:

-Robb has risen to take his father’s place, as a lord of Winterfell and as a focal character in the show.
-We never saw what kind of warrior Ned was in the field, but in King’s Landing, he fought a straight-ahead battle, telegraphing his moves, and died for it.
+Robb has risen to take his father's place, as a lord of Winterfell and as a focal character in the show.
+We never saw what kind of warrior Ned was in the field, but in King's Landing, he fought a straight-ahead battle, telegraphing his moves, and died for it.
 Robb, seeing the Lannisters' numbers, shows himself capable of feints and deceptions—albeit at the cost of 2,000 men and the guilt of having sent them on a suicide mission.

 In the third novel, A Storm of Swords, Robb is assassinated in an event called the Red Wedding, which was inspired by the Black Dinner and Glencoe Massacre from Scottish history.
-George Martin has said that he decided to kill Robb Stark because he wished to keep the story difficult to predict: "I killed Ned because everybody thinks he’s the hero ...
+George Martin has said that he decided to kill Robb Stark because he wished to keep the story difficult to predict: "I killed Ned because everybody thinks he's the hero ...
 The next predictable thing is to think his eldest son is going to rise up and avenge his father.
 And everybody is going to expect that.
 So immediately [killing Robb] became the next thing I had to do."

 In their 2015 book, Game of Thrones and Business, Tim Phillips and Rebecca Claire agree:

-The Scottish actor Richard Madden has received positive reviews for his role as Robb Stark in the TV series.
+Richard Madden has received positive reviews for his role as Robb Stark in the TV series.

 Storylines

 Novels

-Robb Stark is not a point of view character in the novels and is mostly a background character.
+Robb is not a point of view (POV) character in the novels and is mostly a background character.
 His actions are mainly witnessed and interpreted through the eyes of his brother Bran and mother Catelyn, as well as via memories of Jon Snow and Theon Greyjoy.

 A Game of Thrones

-When his father departs for King's Landing to act as Hand of the King for Robert Baratheon, Robb becomes acting Lord of Winterfell.
-Following his father's arrest for presumed treason, he marches south with an assembled army in attempt to free his father.
+When his father departs for King's Landing to serve as the Hand of the King for Robert Baratheon, Robb becomes acting Lord of Winterfell.
+Following his father's arrest for presumed treason, he calls his banners and marches south with an assembled Northern army in attempt to free his father.
+Additionally, Robb seeks to relieve the besieged Riverlands, dominion of House Tully, which have fallen under attack by forces of House Lannister after his mother imprisoned Lord Tyrion Lannister for the suspected attempted murder of Bran Stark.

 To secure safe passage at the vital crossing of The Twins, Robb consents to marrying one of Lord Walder Frey's daughters or granddaughters as negotiated by his mother.
-After crossing the river, he surprises and destroys the Lannister army besieging Riverrun, capturing Ser Jaime Lannister in the process.
-Upon hearing of his father's execution at King's Landing on the orders of King Joffrey Baratheon, Robb is crowned the King in the North and King of the Trident by his bannermen.
+After crossing the river, he surprises and destroys the Lannister army besieging Riverrun, capturing Ser Jaime Lannister during the Battle of Whispering Wood.
+Upon hearing of his father's execution on the orders of King Joffrey Baratheon, Robb is crowned the King in the North and King of the Trident by his bannermen.